kafilcodes/directory-jagdalpur-district/README.md

 ## 🌟 Overview

-**Dhamtari Business Directory** is a cutting-edge digital platform designed to bridge the gap between local businesses and residents in Dhamtari, Chhattisgarh.
+**Jagdalpur Business Directory** is a cutting-edge digital platform designed to bridge the gap between local businesses and residents in Jagdalpur, Chhattisgarh.
 Built with modern web technologies and best practices, this platform serves as the **official business directory** for the district administration.

 ### 🎯 Mission